 Socialisation is really important for your puppy as it helps them to become a happy, friendly and confident adult.
 Your puppy will have their ‘socialisation period’ in their first few months of life and it’s really important that during this time they have lots of positive new experiences to help them understand what to expect, and how to react, in a variety of situations later on in life.

 Socialisation during lockdown

-The coronavirus (Covid-19) pandemic had changed the way we can socialise our puppies at the moment.
-Our vets have written a new advice blog to help you during this time.
+The coronavirus (Covid-19) pandemic changed the ways we could socialise our puppies, so our vets put together their advice to help during this time.

 How socialisation helps your dog

 Between the ages of 4 weeks and 12 weeks, your puppy will have a ‘socialisation period’ – this is the time when your pup’s brain learns about new things, and is developing to be resilient and flexible.
 This time has a big influence on your puppy, as it teaches them about the world they live in and how to adapt, cope with and enjoy normal, everyday events.
 A well-socialised puppy knows how to react and respond to a range of different situations and is more likely to be happy and confident as an adult.

 Your puppy’s socialisation period is really important, as their ability to learn about new things doesn’t last forever.
 Sadly, dogs that haven’t been socialised at a young age tend to be more anxious and unsure about how to react, resulting in behaviour problems and fears and phobias.
 This can have a big impact on your dog’s quality of life.

 Fortunately, these problems can be avoided in many cases by helping your dog with the right socialisation early on – as well as continuing with consistent positive reward-based training and ensuring that all of their welfare needs are being met throughout their lives.

 Puppy development timeline